rnsdomains/rns-fifs/README.md

 Owner of _rsk_ top level domain.
 It can `setSubdomainOwner` in RNS.

-- It represents domain ownership implementing ERC-721c<sup>1</sup> non-fungible token standard.
+- It represents domain ownership implementing ERC-721<sup>1</sup> non-fungible token standard.
 This standard provides basic functionality to track and transfer NFTs<sup>2</sup>.
 - Stores domains' expiration time.
-The expiration time determines wether a domain is owned or note.
+The expiration time determines wether a domain is owned or not.
 - Determines if a domain is available to be purchased.
 - Accepts domain ownership clamming from previous _rsk_ registrar.
 - Grants access to other contracts for registering new domains (registrar role)<sup>2</sup>.